 There are 4 groups in this study; one group gets the normal treatment (standard of care) and three groups which will each receive a different treatment.
-As we don't know whether EDP 1815 or combination Ambrisentan and Dapagliflozin or UNI911 on top of standard of care can be used to treat COVID-19 related disease, we need to compare the treatments separately to regular standard of care.
-The trial treatments mentioned above will be in addition to your relative / friend's usual clinical care.
+As we don't know whether EDP 1815 or combination Ambrisentan and Dapaqliflozin or UNI911 on top of standard of care can be used to treat COVID-19 related disease, we need to compare the treatments separately to regular standard of care.
+The trial treatments mentioned above will be in addition to your usual clinical care.
 Please note, all assessments up to day 14 are conducted at the hospital either up to day 14 or up until discharge from hospital whichever is sooner.

-Consent and screening (approximately 45 minutes): If you agree for your relative / friend to participate in the trial, you will sign the Informed Consent Form at the end of this document and be given a copy of this to take away and refer to later.
-The screening assessments include checking your relative / friend's clinical and medication history, checking that they are suitable for the trial, and reviewing blood tests that they have had since admission to hospital.
+Consent and screening (approximately 45 minutes): If you agree to participate in the trial, you will sign the Informed Consent Form at the end of this document and be given a copy of this to take away and refer to later.
+The screening assessments include checking your clinical and medication history, checking that you are suitable for the trial, and reviewing blood tests you have had since admission to hospital.
 If the blood tests have not yet been done, these will be taken and checked.
 The screening process may happen up to 48 hours before trial treatment begins.
 However, since COVID-19 requires urgent treatment, where urgency is needed, screening, baseline and Day 1 procedures can happen on the same day.
+If you are able to understand but unable to physically sign the consent form, either a family member or independent doctor can act as a witness and sign the consent form to attest that the information was accurately explained to, and apparently understood by you.

-Baseline (duration, approximately 45 minutes): Further routine clinical information from your relative / friend's medical notes will be collected.
-A blood sample (blood group, serum and DNA/genetics biomarkers, sample for future analysis may be taken; the maximum amount of blood taken will be approximately 30ml [2 tablespoons]).
-Following this, they will be randomised to a treatment group.
+Baseline (duration, approximately 45 minutes): Further routine clinical information from your medical notes will be collected.
+You will also be invited to give a blood sample (blood group, serum and DNA/genetics biomarkers, sample for future analysis; the maximum amount of blood taken will be approximately 30ml [2] tablespoons].
+If you are suitable for this trial, you will be randomised to a treatment group.

-Randomisation: Brief details identifying your relative / friend and the answers to a few questions about your relative/ friend's health and medical conditions will be entered into a computer.
-The computer will then allocate your relative / friend at random (like rolling a dice) to one of the possible treatment options.
-In all cases the treatment groups will include the usual standard of care for their hospital.
+Randomisation: Brief details identifying you and the answers to a few questions about your health and medical conditions will be entered into a computer.
+The computer will then allocate you at random (like rolling a dice) to one of the possible treatment options.
+In all cases the treatment groups will include the usual standard of care for your hospital.
 This trial will randomise patients in a 1:1:1:1 format.
 This means that for every one patient randomised into the standard of care arm, one patient will be randomised into each of the other treatment groups.